JPillai2018/FireBaseTrainScheduleBonus/README.md

 // 11.Display a message once record is added, modified and deleted.
 // 13.I need to check for duplicate record- Idea is to try to find a match with added key (just like we did for Update/Delete search).
 If found throw an error message and skip addition logic.
 // 12.This application refreshes the data on screen every 60 seconds.
-// 13.Any updates or deletes will be reflected immediately or within 60 seconds since last refresh.
+// 13.Any updates or deletes will be reflected immediately or within 120 seconds(2 Minutes) since last refresh.
 // 14.A few more enhancements are to be done such as
 // 15.What if I don't find a match in when I query?